Rufiji River: Hydroelectric Project

 Tanzania president John Magufuli has approved the construction of a controversial new dam and power station on the river at Stiegler's Gorge.
-The power station is expected to provide 2,100 megawatts of electricity, more than triple Tanzania's existing installed hydropower capacity which is only 562 megawatts.
+The power station is expected to provide 2,100 megawatts of electricity, more than triple Tanzania's existing hydropower of 562 megawatts.
 Construction of the dam started on July 26, 2019, and it is expected be ready by 2022.